Excel Dependent Drop Down List (Create with Easy Steps)

 Second Dependent Drop Down List Created in Excel

-• Now if you have more drop-down lists to be generated before going to the last drop-down list, follow the same procedure.
+• If you have more drop-down lists to be generated before going to the last drop-down list, follow the same procedure.
+For example, let’s add one more column Country after the column Author, containing the countries of the authors.

 Data Set to Create Drop Down List in Excel

-• First, we will generate the first drop-down list (Book Type) in the mentioned way.
+• Generate the first drop-down list (Book Type) using the process above.

-• Then we will generate the second drop-down list (Author) based on the first drop-down list using this formula:
+• Generate the second drop-down list (Author) based on the first drop-down list using this formula:

 =UNIQUE(FILTER(C5:C30,(D5:D30=I5)*(E5:E30=G5)))